 There are a lot of plantations in Louisiana and plenty of plantation tours as well.
 There’s only one plantation tour dedicated to the experience of the slave, however, and that takes place at Whitney Plantation in Wallace, Louisiana.
 This is not a cheap excursion, but it’s very eye-opening and educational.

 Buccaneer State Park has a fun water park that’s about one hour away from us.
 It has a wave pool and some slides.
 They’ve also got a great playground and some trails to hike as well.
 You can read more about this fun state park right here.

 Take the kids and go sunflower picking at Coastal Ridge Farm.
 You’ll get great pictures for the ‘gram too!
 The drive takes about an hour.
 Read all about this experience here.

+This is not a water park like you’re probably thinking.
 Located about two and half hours away in southern Lauderdale County, Dunn’s Falls Water Park features a working water wheel and a 65-foot water fall.
 They have nature trails, swimming and canoeing are allowed in the river, and there’s a historical area as well.
 Picnics are allowed so be sure to pack one for your trip!

 A little over an hour away is a great water park full of slides and other water activities for the kids like a lazy river, wave pool, and splash pad areas.
 You can read more about visiting the park here.

 Red Bluff is privately owned property but also a very popular spot for day trips.
 About an hour and a half away, it is known as the Grand Canyon of Mississippi, Red Bluff offers spectacular views for who visit.
 As a privately owned property it does not have facilities available for the public.
 Read more about it here.

 Two and a half hours away, Clark Creek provides a walk among the waterfalls.
 Not something you see normally in our flat part of the world, this is a popular day trip for families.
 We have a big post about it here.